Here are answers to some of the frequently asked questions we receive from people enquiring about careers at the West Midlands Combined Authority.

 Our application process is designed to ensure anonymity.
 Our recruiting teams will not have access to your CV.
 Our shortlisting decisions will be based purely on what you tell us in your profile and supporting statement.
 Therefore, we recommend investing time in tailoring your profile before completing your application.

-Incomplete applications may not be shortlisted.
+Incomplete applications will not be shortlisted.

 If your application meets the essential criteria, it will be sent to the recruiting manager who will assess it against the job description and person specification.